joshmoody24/joshmoody.org/src/content/blog/my-favorite-programming-articles.md

 ## [Programming with Nothing](https://tomstu.art/programming-with-nothing)

-A mind-blowing exploration of lambda calculus.
+A mind-blowing demonstration of lambda calculus.

 ## [To Mock a Mockingbird](https://en.wikipedia.org/wiki/To_Mock_a_Mockingbird)